rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

     - teamUUID - System.String
     - channelName - System.String
 - Returns System.Boolean.
-### ticketcreators
-List ticket creators.

-- There is a single argument of type TicketCreatorsInput.
-- Returns TicketCreatorsReply.
-### ticketingplatforminfo
-Retrieve ticketing platform information.

-- There is a single argument of type TicketingPlatformInfoInput.
-- Returns TicketingPlatformInfoReply.
-### tickets
-List all tickets.

-- There are 5 arguments.
-    - input - TicketsInput: Input for retrieving tickets.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - last - System.Int32: Returns the last n elements from the list.
-    - before - System.String: Returns the elements in the list that come before the specified cursor.
-- Returns TicketConnection.
-### toggleablefeaturesenabled
-- The toggleablefeaturesenabled subcommand takes no arguments.
-- Returns list of FeatureNames.
-### topriskprincipals
-Return policy summary for security identifiers.

-- There are 3 arguments.
-    - principalRiskSummaryPrincipalType - PrincipalRiskySummaryPrincipalType: Specifies the type of principal.
-    - limit - System.Int32: Maximum number of entries in the response.
-    - policyId - System.String: Policy id.
-- Returns TopRiskPrincipalsReply.
 ### totpconfigstatus
 Get TOTP configuration status for a user.

 - There is a single argument of type System.String.
 - Returns GetTotpStatusReply.
-### tprconfiguration
-Specifies the current two-person rule (TPR) configuration for an organization.

-- There is a single argument of type System.String.
-- Returns GetTprConfigurationReply.
-### tprpublicconfiguration
-Specifies the publicly available two-person rule (TPR) configuration for an organization.

-- There is a single argument of type System.String.
-- Returns TprConfigurationPublic.
-### tprrequestdetail
-Details for a TPR request.

-- There is a single argument of type System.String.
-- Returns TprRequestDetailReply.
-### tprrequestsummaries
-Details of TPR requests.

-- There are 5 arguments.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - last - System.Int32: Returns the last n elements from the list.
-    - before - System.String: Returns the elements in the list that come before the specified cursor.
-    - filter - TprRequestFilterInput: Specifies the TPR request filters.
-- Returns TprRequestSummaryConnection.
-### tprroleeligibility
-Checks if a user can be assigned a TPR role.

-- There are 2 arguments.
-    - orgId - System.String: Specifies the organization ID.
-    - email - System.String: Specifies the user's email.
-- Returns TprRoleEligibilityType.
-### tprrulesmap
-Map of TPR policy types to TPR rules.

-- The tprrulesmap subcommand takes no arguments.
-- Returns TprRulesMap.
 ### tprstatusfornoderemoval
 Check and update TPR request for node removal or replacement.

 - There is a single argument of type TprStatusForNodeRemovalInput.
 - Returns TprStatusForNodeRemoval.
-### trials
-Lists all trials for a given user.

-- There are 2 arguments.
-    - states - list of TrialStates: Trial states.
-    - types - list of TrialTypes: Trial types.
-- Returns list of Trials.
-### trialusers
-Returns the list of users associated with the trial.

-- There is a single argument of type System.String.
-- Returns list of TrialUsers.
 ### tunnelstatus
 Check support tunnel status for a particular node